-- 1. Open the phone and press the OK key 💌 MENU. - 2.
-Press SM Media Center. - 3.
-Press E Tunes & Tones. - 4.
-Press III My Ringtones. - Use the Directional key to highlight a ringtone and press the OK key PLAY to play the ringtone or the Left Select key Set As to set the ringtone as: - III Ringtone: Sets the ringtone for your incoming calls - E Contact ID: Highlight and select the Contact to be identified by the ringtone you selected. - Image: Alert Sounds: Press the corresponding number key to set the ringtone for one of the following:
+- Open the flip and press [MENU]. - 2.
+Press Media Center. - 3.
+Press Tunes & Tones. - 4.
+Press My Ringtones. - Use the Directional Key to highlight a ringtone and press [PLAY] to play the ringtone or the Left Soft Key [Set As] to set the ringtone as: - Ringtone: Sets the ringtone for your incoming calls. - Contact ID: Highlight and select the Contact to be identified by the ringtone you selected. - Alert Sounds: Press the corresponding number key to set the ringtone for one of the following:

-All Messages/ TXT Message/ Multimedia Message/ Voice mail
+All Messages/ TXT Message/ Multimedia Message/ Voicemail